joint account switzerland

 • Neon Duo: The joint account from Neon is designed for two people who share the same household.
 In addition to a personal account and card, each of the two people also receive a second debit card that is linked to the joint account.
 Money is debited from either the private account or the joint account, depending on which card you use.
 You can manage both your personal account and the joint account using the Neon app.
 Neon Duo costs three francs per month and person.

-• Zak: You have the option of linking two or more accounts to joint “pots.”
+• Zak: You have the option of linking two or more people to joint “pots.”
 But a joint pot is not a joint account, but simply a software feature that lets you set up alerts and track joint costs and loans.
 All of the people included in a pot can use it to track their spending, which simplifies bookkeeping.

 How much do joint accounts cost?